Yetangitu/books/README.md

  	-V	show labels

- 	-@	use torsocks to connect to the OCLC classify service. use this to avoid getting your IP blocked by OCLC
+ 	-@ PORT	use torsocks to connect to the OCLC classify service. use this to avoid getting your IP blocked by OCLC

  	-h	show this help message